rwxrob/skilstak/docs/about/nice.md

   Text: ->
     Hi Rob!
 I hope all is well.
 I landed and kept my job thanks to your 2021 boost series on YouTube.

+- Name: Anyascii
+  Text: ->
+    They haven't invented a title yet for the type of influencer you are.

 ```